dpi-tta-lessons/html-css-basics/content.md

 - **HyperText** means text that contains links, so you can click to jump to another page or place.
 - **Markup** means adding extra information around your content to tell the computer what it is or how it should be shown.

-### Why "Markup"?
+## Why "markup"?

 The word **markup** comes from the world of print publishing, where editors and printers would literally mark up manuscripts with instructions like "make this bold" or "this is a heading."

-HTML works the same way — you're marking up plain text with tags like `<h1>`, `<p>`, or `<a>` to give it meaning and structure.
+HTML works the same way, you're marking up plain text with tags like `<h1>`, `<p>`, or `<a>` to give it meaning and structure.

+Like editors marking up manuscripts, HTML tags give meaning to parts of your text.

 ### A Bit of History

-The web was originally created by Tim Berners-Lee to help researchers at CERN share documents (like academic papers).
-That’s why HTML was designed to describe the structure of content — not how it looks.
+HTML was created by Tim Berners-Lee to help scientists share documents, not to make flashy sites.

+That’s why tags like `<h1>` or `<blockquote>` exist: to describe the structure of a page, not its look.

 For example: